chearmstrong/node-serverless-openwhisk-template/README.md

 ### Plugins 🔌

 To use Serverless with the OpenWhisk platform, the `serverless-openwhisk` is required.
-I've added this as a dev dependency.
-However, due to an open issue, this must be installed globally with Serverless.
+Due to an open issue, this must be installed globally with Serverless.

 `npm install --global serverless serverless-openwhisk`